johandersson/.LOG-hog/README.md

 On startup, the editor is immediately focused so you can begin writing right away.
 Press **Ctrl+S** or click **Save** to store the entry with a timestamp.
 The input field is then cleared automatically, allowing you to continue writing without interruption.

-This workflow is optimized for rapid, continuous logging.
+This workflow is optimized for rapid, continuous logging/writing a diary or just quick notes.

 ***